rbaumbach/ObjCDesignPatterns/README.md

 7. State Pattern
 8. Adapter Pattern

-*Many more patterns to follow in the near future.
+*More patterns to follow in the near future.

 All patterns are fully tested using the Kiwi BDD testing framework.